olivecarambola/logbook/_posts/2022-11-03-bricklayer.md

 About 20 years later, I was having dinner in the *padaria* near my house and reading a book, as I do every night after work on my way home.
 And there it was.
 The same story, except in English.
 The first one I read was in Turkish, and unlike the original, it was complete.
 I have to give it to the translator, whoever it was.
 Because they did such an amazing job with the localization that I'd never questioned the assumption that this was a story about a Turkish construction worker.

-Turns out, it was an excerpt from none other than David Foster Wallace's famous and infamous Infinite Jest:
+Turns out, it was an excerpt from none other than David Foster Wallace's famous and infamous *Infinite Jest* (1996):

 <span class="text-body-quote">Dear Sir:</span>